piotreksko/Orienteering-event/README.md

 ## Partially finished

 - Homepage
+- Invitation
 - Entries - shows submitted entries - does not sort by club or category yet

 ## To be done

-- Bulletin - event details - place, fees, accomodation etc.
+- Populate entries
 - Getting here (blablacar module)